knime-ip/knip-python-extensions/README.md

-knip-python-bindings
+KNIP Python Bindings Extension (BETA)
 ====================

-KNIME Image Processing Python Bindings
+KNIME Image Processing Python Bindings to use ImgPlus in the KNIME Python extension.